proteomicsunitcrg/qcloud2-pipeline/README.md

 This pipeline has been tested in the following environment:

 * HPC Cluster running Scientific Linux 7.2.
-Do not run the pipeline in a desktop PC.
+Do not install it in a desktop PC.
 * At least 3GB free disk space.

 Installation: